geog3050/namacdon/README.md

 contains the code developed for assignments and quizzes during the class, as well as the code for the final project.

+# Table of Contents

+1. [Assignments](Assignments): All of the code for assignments in the class.
+2. [Example Code](Example Code): Short coding snippets that I have created for other projects or just for fun.
+3. [Final Project](Final Project): The repository for my final project code.

 ## Getting Started

 ### Environments